Après ski sweaters and clothing

 Layers collectively protect you from:

-Items like wool sweaters, headwear and socks do wonders to protect you on all fronts.
-Wool is naturally anti-microbial and breathable to help regulate your temperature.
+Items like wool sweaters, headwear and socks do wonders to protect you completely.
+Wool is naturally anti-microbial and breathable to help regulate your temperature, meaning it's perfect for ski-wear.

 Modularity